The following is a list of dogs that look like Pugs. I’d bet your first question would be, “Why? Why not just get a Pug?”

 The French Bulldog stands up to 13 inches at the shoulder and weighs up to 28 pounds, making it about the same proportions but much heavier than the Pug.
 They do closely resemble each other in appearance and coat length and texture, but most often differ in color.

-The width of the face, the pushed-in type of nose, and the wrinkles give the Frenchie a Pug-like appearance, which is only broken up by not having as much of a bulbous head as a Pug, and also having upright pointy ears.
+The width of the face, the pushed-in type of nose, and the wrinkles give the Frenchie a Pug-like appearance but have pointy ears, which is only broken up by not having as much of a bulbous head as a Pug, and also having upright pointy ears.

 Another big dog that looks like a pug on this list is the Sharpei.
 A Shar-Pei shares a few traits with the Pug, but its size is not among them.
 This breed can stand 20 inches at the shoulder and can weigh 60 pounds.